twbs/bootstrap/site/content/docs/5.1/customize/sass.md

 {{< scss-docs name="color-functions" file="scss/_functions.scss" >}}

-In practice, you'd call the function and pass in the color and weight parameters.
+You'd call the function and pass in the color and weight parameters in practice.

 ```scss
 .custom-element {